brittlewis12/witness-budgets/witness-budgets.md

 - Economics: Price theory, supporting hyperplanes for preference sets

 **Why choice principles are needed:**
-Extension isn't canonical - infinitely many valid norm-preserving extensions exist with no rule for distinguishing them.
+Extension isn't canonical — infinitely many valid norm-preserving extensions exist with no rule for distinguishing them.
 Standard proofs use Zorn's Lemma (equivalent to AC over ZF, thus C5).
-Note: HB is not provable in ZF, but logical strength varies by variant (some are strictly weaker than AC).
+Note: Hahn-Banach is not provable in ZF, but logical strength varies by variant (some are strictly weaker than AC).
 This case study focuses on the unrestricted formulation.

 **Important distinction:** Hahn-Banach provides *extension of linear functionals*, not vector space *bases*.
 These are separate AC-dependent results:
 - **Hahn-Banach:** extends functionals (maps V → ℝ) from subspaces to whole space